 Hello, I’m Stuart

-Using my powerful personal story as a cancer survivor and experience in medicine and science, I present and write about health and the sciences, making appearances on radio, TV and at public events.
-I host a weekly BBC Radio ‘life-science’ segment and have made a variety of TV and video appearances.
+Using my experience in medicine and science alongside my powerful personal story as a cancer survivor, I present and write about science and health, making regular appearances on radio, TV and at public events (see below).
+I have authored a book, The Science of Cooking, which is to be published internationally by DK Books, and host a weekly BBC Radio ‘life-science’ segment.
 My writing regularly appears in the printed press and has appeared in both national and international publications.
 A keen blogger, I also founded and edit the Wellcome Trust supported Guru Magazine.

 My personal background is often greatly inspirational to others.
 For in 2008, I was diagnosed with a malignant brain tumour which, following successful surgery, forced me to leave active medical practice.
 Retraining as a further education health sciences lecturer, I discovered a passion for science communication – something I now feel fortunate to do fulltime!